 On July 23, 2021, the Company entered into a sales agreement with Jefferies LLC, pursuant to which the Company may sell, from time to time at its sole discretion through Jefferies, as its sales agent, shares of its common stock having, up to an aggregate sales price of \$100.0 million of its common stock through Jefferies (the "ATM Program").
 Any shares of its common stock sold will be issued pursuant to the Company's shelf registration statement on Form S-3 (File No. 333-257990).
 The Company will pay Jefferies a commission up to 3.0% of the gross sales proceeds of any shares of its common stock sold through Jefferies under the ATM Program and also has provided Jefferies with indemnification and contribution rights.
 As of December 31, 2023, the Company has sold an aggregate of 8,960,822 shares of its common stock for net proceeds of approximately \$41.2 million, after deducting commissions and expenses pursuant to the ATM Program.
-During the year ended December 31, 2023, the Company has sold an aggregate of 8,260,479 shares of its common stock for net proceeds of approximately \$35.6 million, after deducting commissions and expenses.
+During the year ended December 31, 2023, the Company has sold an aggregate of approximately \$35.6 million, after deducting commissions and expenses.
 As of December 31, 2023, approximately \$57.6 million remained available under the ATM Program.